+IDEA-Reauthorized Statute

-IDEA-Reauthorized Statute Changes1 II.
-PROCEDURAL SAFEGUARDS REGARDING MEDIATION AND RESOLUTION SESSIONS
+PROCEDURAL SAFEGUARDS: MEDIATION AND RESOLUTION SESSIONS

 The reauthorized Individuals with Disabilities Education Act (IDEA) was signed into law on Dec.
-3, 2004, by President George W. Bush.
-The provisions of the act will be effective on July 1, 2005, with the exception of some elements of the definition of "highly qualified teacher" that took effect upon the signing of the act.
+3, 2004 by President George W. Bush.
+The provisions of the act became effective on July 1, 2005, with the exception of some of the elements pertaining to the definition of a "highly qualified teacher" that took effect upon the signing of the act.
 This is one in a series of documents, prepared by the Office of Special Education and Rehabilitative Services (OSERS) in the U.S. Department of Education, that covers a variety of high-interest topics and brings together the statutory language related to those topics to support constituents in preparing to implement the new requirements.
-This document addresses only the changes to the procedural safeguards regarding mediation and resolution sessions of IDEA that will take effect on July 1, 2005.
+This document addresses only the changes to the IDEA provisions regarding procedural safeguards related to mediation and resolution sessions that took effect on July 1, 2005.
 It does not address any changes that may be made by the final regulations.

-IDEA 2004:'
+IDEA 2004:

-1. Requires that mediation2 is available whether or not there is a due process hearing request3.
+1. Requires that mediation is available whether or not there is a request for a due process hearing.

-Any state educational agency (SEA) or local educational agency (LEA) that receives assistance under IDEA shall ensure that procedures are established and implemented to allow parties to disputes involving any matter, including matters arising prior to the filing of a due process hearing request pursuant to Section 615(b)(6), to resolve such disputes through a mediation process.
+Any state education agency (SEA) or local education agency (LEA) that receives assistance under Part B shall ensure that procedures are established and implemented to allow parties to disputes involving any matter, including matters arising prior to the filing of a due process hearing request pursuant to Section 615(b)(6), to resolve such disputes through a mediation process.
 [615(e)(1)]